 What Is the Definition of Done?

-To put it in a theoretical manner, “Definition of done” is an agreed-upon evidence of completion of a process, activity or milestone.
+To put it in a theoretical manner, “Definition of done” is agreed-upon evidence of completion of a process, activity or milestone.

 At Kanbanize, we’ve got another, a bit more conversational definition.
 If you can’t forget about a task when it reaches the “Done” column of your board, it is not done.

-For example, a Kanban card (a task visualization tool in Kanban) called “Link building” has no a meaningful definition of done and if you start it without a specific end goal except building some links to your website, you may never be done completely with the task.
+For example, a Kanban card (a task visualization tool in Kanban) called “Link building” has no meaningful definition of done and if you start it without a specific end goal except building some links to your website, you may never be done completely with the task.

 On the other hand, if you start a card called “Build 10 links to our homepage” then it’s a whole different story.
 You’ve got a clear task that can be finished and forgotten about.
 It is specific enough to see the value of investing the time to build these links (strengthen your website) and short enough to process it quickly.

 Here, it is important to point out that even if a task has a meaningful definition of Done, if it doesn’t bring value, you should think twice before starting it.

 Preferably everything you work on should benefit your client directly, otherwise, it is considered a waste.
 However, if the task brings value to your company, then it might be a “necessary waste” and you should process the assignment either way.